shrop/os-app-configs/shrop-macbookair.md

 * Turn on "Remote Login"
 * Show "displays" options in the "menu bar"
 * Configure Cisco VPN
+  * Show VPN connection status in the menu bar
 * Turn off discoverable mode in Bluetooth settings
 * Turn off "Show Bluetooth status in the menu bar"
 * Turn on "Secondary click" in "Mouse" settings